uhasker/getting-things-done-in-next-js/src/chapter3/01-a-http-primer.md

 Every time you browse the internet, HTTP requests are sent under the hood.

 We could use the built-in HTTP module of Node.js, but this is not terribly convenient.
-Instead we will use an extremely popular framework called **Express.js**.
+Instead we will use an extremely popular framework called **Express**.
-While Express.js builts on top of the HTTP module, it provides a lot of additional useful functionality.
+While Express builts on top of the HTTP module, it provides a lot of additional useful functionality.

 Inside our root directory (_easy-opus_ in our case) create a directory named _api_.
 As usual this name can be something else, but it should be descriptive.